 While violence helps order enforcement, limiting violence can also boost regimes' orderpreserving campaigns.
-The utility of elemency is vastly underestimated in the repression scholarship because attention is mostly drawn to violence itself while the opposite side of it is ignored.
-When regimes' information on dissent is rich, elemency may be unnecessary because regimes know who is culpable and who is not and have enough information in calculating appropriate punishment.
-However, the utility of elemency will be amplified when states' intelligence on dissent is lacking.
-When dissidents are afraid of being captured and repressed, regimes can use elemency to attract defectors who can offer high-value insider tips that aid in state repression.
+The utility of clemency is vastly underestimated in the repression literature because attention is mostly drawn to violence itself while the opposite side of it is ignored.
+When regimes' information on dissent is rich, clemency may be unnecessary because regimes know who is culpable and who is not and have enough information in calculating appropriate punishment.
+However, the utility of clemency will be amplified when states' intelligence on dissent is lacking.
+When dissidents are afraid of being captured and repressed, regimes can use clemency to attract defectors who can offer high-value insider tips that aid in state repression.
 Tipping from inside dissent networks by defectors presents valuable internal intelligence because dissidents themselves generally know better about their peers' behavior than external monitoring agents, and getting information from insiders is much less laborious than fetching intelligence from the outside.
 When the threat of repression is intense and mercy is obtainable, dissidents are increasingly motivated to betray their organization and trade information for immunity.

-If violence can be substituted by clemency to encourage dissent defection and informing, who would regimes target to offset information deficit and maximize control?
+If clemency can substitute violence to encourage defection and informing, who would regimes target to do so?
 Not all information is useful to the regime, and an overflow of low-quality information that is unuseful, untrue, or misleading can actually hurt repression campaigns.
-For the strategy of information-clemency exchange, regimes will want to reward high-value information tips that make repression on dissent more successful and more efficient.
-I characterize dissent organizations as networks of interconnected dissidents, and dissidents' network positions are linked to their roles and more importantly information access.
-I argue that network position of dissidents matters for regimes' strategy of using clemency to exchange high-value tips that can aid repression.
+In the information-clemency exchange, regimes will want to reward high-value tips that make repression on dissent more successful and more efficient.
+I characterize dissent organizations as networks of interconnected dissidents, and dissidents' network positions are linked to their roles and, more importantly, information access.
+I argue that network position of dissidents matters for regimes' strategy of using clemency to exchange high-value tips that aid repression.